Skip to main content

 criticalCSS();

-Note: Critters should postpone your styles – move from <head/> to <body/> or wrap it with <noscript/> fallback.
+Note: Beasties should postpone your styles – move from <head/> to <body/> or wrap it with <noscript/> fallback.
 If there are still <link/> in <head/> you can add an additional step to handle that.

 Critical CSS for Static Websites With CSS-in-JS